translate/pootle/docs/server/cache.rst

 Caching System
 ==============

 Pootle uses a caching system to improve performance.
-It is an essential part of :doc:`optimizing <optimization>` your Pootle installation.
-It is based on
-|Django's caching system|_, and is used for various things:
+It is an essential part of your Pootle installation.
+It is based on |Django's caching system|_, and is used for various things:

 - To serve cached (possibly slightly outdated) versions of most pages to anonymous users to reduce their impact on server performance.